-Sony is slowly announcing details about the PlayStation 5, or PS5, it's anticipated next-gen console.
-And after a briefing about the technical specs, we know more than ever.
-But a lot, like the price and the final design, are still shrouded in mystery and rumor.
+Sony is slowly announcing details about the PlayStation 5, or PS5, its anticipated next-gen console.
+And after a briefing about the technical specs, we now know more than ever.
+And after September 16's digital event, we even know key details like the price.
+Sony has also unveiled the console's design, a list of confirmed games and the existence of an all-digital edition of the console.
 Here's what we know so far.

 |CPU||AMD Zen 2-based CPU, 8 Cores / 16 Threads, up to 3.5 GHz|